 - CCAFS.
 5 June 2015.
 SB42 Side Event: Livestock-related NAMAs in Costa Rica, Kenya and Mongolia

 - Gallina A. 2016.
 Gender dynamics in dairy production in Kenya: A literature review.
 CCAFS Working Paper no. 182.

 - Tavenner, K. and Crane, T.A.
 2016.
 Best practice guide to socially and gender-inclusive development in the Kenyan intensive dairy sector.
 ILRI Project Report.
 Nairobi, Kenya: ILRI.

-The project is supporting a refined NAMA proposal for engagement with investors, including a precise MRV framework, and a Kenya Dairy NAMA MRV system and guidelines for users.
+Research activities and results from the Kenya NAMA Project are now informing the "Enhancing capacities for MRV of sustainable livestock actions in East Africa" project beginning in 2019.
+The project supported a refined NAMA proposal for engagement with investors, including a precise MRV framework, and a Kenya Dairy NAMA MRV system and guidelines for users.
 Specific works in progress are: